match-cow/SERP-6D-pose-estimation-frontend/README.md

     * Manually type the intrinsic values into the provided fields.
     Regardless of the input method, the user can review and modify the intrinsics and view an updated JSON representation before proceeding.
 6.  **Pose Estimation:** The application sends a request to the backend API with all the provided data and images to run FoundationPose.
-7.  **Display Results:** If the request is successful, an image displaying the 6D pose of the object (rendered on the input image) will be shown.
-The user can then download this generated image.
+7.  **Display Results:** If the request is successful, images displaying the 6D pose of the object (rendered on the input images) will be shown.
+The user can then download all of these generated images in a zip file.

 ## 📄 JSON Formats